The GraphQL Endpoint

-You can obtain an access token either by creating a private app and using that app's API key, or following the OAuth authorization process.
+You can obtain an access token either by creating a private app and using that app's API password, or by following the OAuth authorization process.

 - Click Manage private apps.

-- Fill out the details of your private app.
+- Enter the details for your private app.

 - Click Save.

-- Use the newly generated Password as the access token.
+Use the generated API password as the access token.

-OAuth To get the access token, follow the OAuth Authorization flow in the OAuth Guide.
+To get the access token, follow the OAuth authorization flow in the OAuth guide.